BullCoin-Project/BullCoin/README.md

 Testnet is now up and running and available to use during development.
 There is an issue when connecting to the testnet that requires the use of the -maxtipage parameter in order to connect to the test network initially.
 After the initial launch the -maxtipage parameter is not required.

-Use this command to initially start pigeond on the testnet. <code>./pigeond -testnet -maxtipage=259200</code>
+Use this command to initially start bulld on the testnet. <code>./bulld -testnet -maxtipage=259200</code>

 ### Automated Testing